Shape of Clusters as a Probe of Screening Mechanisms in Modified Gravity

-General Relativity (GR) is a successfully tested theory in solar system scales and bellow.
-The assumption that this theory is valid also at cosmological scales gave rise to the $\Lambda$CDM model, which has its foundations in two unknown components: dark matter and dark energy.
+General Relativity (GR) is a successfully tested theory in solar system scales and below.
+Assuming this theory is valid also at cosmological scales gave rise to the $\Lambda$CDM model, which has its foundations in two unknown components: dark matter and dark energy.
 The nature of these two components could therefore be an indication of the breaking down of Einstein's gravity on large scales.
-This has motivated the proposal of several theories which modify GR at astrophysical scales \citep[][]{2011arXiv1106.2476C}.
+This has motivated the proposal of several theories which modify GR at astrophysical scales \citep[][]{2012PhR...513....1C}.

-An imperative requirement to all Modified Gravity proposals is that they all must recover GR in the solar system.
+An imperative requirement to all Modified Gravity proposals is they all must recover GR in the solar system.
 This is done via a screening mechanism.
 Presently, there are three main screening mechanisms: Vainshtein \citep{vain}, Symmetron \citep[][]{{2010PhRvL.104w1301H}} and Chameleon \citep[][]{{cham}}.
-In this letter we focus on the two later ones, since they are described by scalar degrees of freedom, have the common feature of emerging at the onset of nonlinear structure formation.
-Moreover, they are used in a wide range of models which extend Einstein gravity: $f(R)$, scalar-tensor, vector-tensor theories, etc.
+We focus on the two later ones since they are described by scalar degrees of freedom, and they have the common feature of emerging at the onset of nonlinear structure formation.

-The key feature of screening mechanism is to switch off the extra degrees of freedom inside matter overdensites (small scales), and to switch them on in the cosmological background (very large scales).
+The key feature of screening mechanism is to switch off the extra degrees of freedom inside matter overdensites (small scales), and to switch them on in the cosmological background (large scales).
 When the scalar fields are {\it{on}} a fifth force emerges between the matter particles.
 When it is {\it{off}} (the field is screened) the fifth force disappears and GR is recovered.
 This is a highly nonlinear process, since the scalar fields are strongly coupled to matter and have highly nonlinear bare potentials.

 The aim of this Letter is to investigate signatures that the chameleon and the symmetron fields imprint in the formed nonlinear structures, which can be measured by nowadays' experiments, and so be used as probes of extensions of GR and the required screening mechanism to reproduce it within the solar system.